-Driving these budget increases is a 3 percent increase to the Uniform Per Student Funding Formula (UPSFF), raising the per-student base amount for the 2020-21 school year from \$10,980 to \$11,310.
+Budget Narrows Adequacy Gap in Per-Student Funding, More Progress Is Needed school year from \$10,980 to \$11,310.
 However, when adjusted for inflation, the increase is only two percent.
 The UPSFF is the District's main tool for allocating local revenue to the nearly 100,000 students who attend DCPS and public charter schools.
 It includes a base funding amount that reflects the per-student amount needed to provide general education services, with adjustments for students in different grade levels, including adult learners.
 The formula also provides additional funding to provide targeted resources to students in special education, English Learners (ELs), and at-risk students.